Maryland Unemployment is a mess.

 But claimants aren’t receiving callbacks from the Labor Department.

-These same Marylanders are using social media as their primary outlet to blast the Labor Department’s failure to return their calls.
+These same Marylanders use social media as their primary outlet to blast the Labor Department’s failure to return their calls.

 They say the agency’s phone system sends them into an endless loop.
 Plus, they say the agency doesn’t respond to email inquires.